searchspring/snap/packages/snap-preact-components/src/components/Organisms/Results/readme.md

 ```

 ### layout
-The `layout` prop specifies the if this result will be rendered in a `grid` or `list` layout
+The `layout` prop specifies if this result will be rendered in a `grid` or `list` layout

 ```jsx
 <Results results={controller.store.results} layout={'grid'} />
 ```

 ### responsive
-An object that modifies the responsive behaviour of the `<Result />` sub components.
+An object that modifies the responsive behavior of the `<Result />` sub-components.

+The responsive prop can be used to adjust the layout and how many products are shown at any screen size.
+There is no limit to how many responsive settings you can pass in.
+The viewport prop is the number representing the screen size the breakpoint should be used at and below.

+For example, if you had `viewport: 500`, those specific responsive settings would be used from 500px wide and below.

 `viewport` - required, viewport width when this rule is active